We are open again with Covid19 recommended precautions in place.

-Don’t wait until May to find out if your child will be ready for kindergarten in the fall.
+Don’t wait until it’s too late to find out if your child will be ready for kindergarten.

 We voluntarily dropped our license status in 2015 to allow families whose children are “not immunized” an opportunity to participate in our programs.
 We will continue to provide the same level of care and follow all the procedures as a licensed care facility except requiring children to be immunized.